International Student Admissions

 - Look at the WVC Course Schedule to see what classes you would like to take.
 If your English proficiency is not high enough for college level classes, you will be enrolled in English for Academic Purposes (EAP) courses.

-- Contact Johanna about your arrival date
+- Contact the international coordinator about your arrival date

 - Bring your I-20 when you enter the US